Enhanced Mid-Infrared Single-Photon Detection with Antenna-Coupled Superconducting Nanowires

-Next, we examine how antenna coupling to the photon-sensitive nanowire provides an effective route to scaling its photon-detection area in the mid-IR compared to conventional meandered geometry.
-The top panel of Figure \ref{fig:Fig4}a shows the normalized photon-count rate (PCR) and unnormalized dark-count rate (DCR) as functions of the normalized bias current for the plus-oriented antenna-coupled nanowire and the bare nanowire, obtained by normalizing the data shown in Figure \ref{fig:Fig2}b.
-Their nearly identical bias-dependent PCR, with similar inflection points and saturation plateaus, indicates that the intrinsic photon-detection efficiency of the nanowire remains unchanged after antenna coupling.
-We attribute this uniformity to their identical geometric footprints (i.e., 80 nm wide and 4.2 µm long) and shared fabrication process, which yields comparable line-edge roughness and material uniformity.
-In addition, both devices exhibit similar DCR behavior, despite the photon-detection area of the plus-oriented antenna-coupled nanowire being 12.8× larger than the bare nanowire.
+Next, we examine how antenna coupling provides an effective route to scaling the photon-detection area in the mid-IR compared to conventional meander geometry.
+The top panel of Figure \ref{fig:Fig4}a shows the normalized PCR and unnormalized DCR from Figure \ref{fig:Fig2}b for the plus-oriented antenna-coupled nanowire and the bare nanowire, showing that antenna coupling increases the effective photon-detection area without changing the bias-dependent PCR or DCR behavior.